Radous5555/Final-Project/Readme.md

 2. Convert text data to json.
 3. Submit the results to API endpoint.
 4. Generate and send a PDF report by email.
-5. Monitor the health of the machine.
+5. Monitor the health of the machine and send alerts by email.